writethedocs/www/docs/conf/prague/2020/welcome-wagon.rst

 -  Drinks and food are provided for you during conference days, so you can focus on the talks and meeting people and don't have to worry about where to get your morning coffee.
--  Coffee, tea, and water are always available in the Auto Klub.
+-  Coffee, tea, and water are always available in the venue.
    Bring a water bottle to make it easier for you to stay hydrated.
--  Food is provided on Sunday, Monday, and Tuesday in the Auto Klub.
+-  Food is provided on Sunday, Monday, and Tuesday in the conference venue.
 There is a light breakfast, a solid lunch, and snacks on each conference day.
 -  On Saturday and in the evenings on Monday and Tuesday, explore the food options in Prague.
 Invite someone you just met to join you!
 If you are invited to dinner, say yes!
 Making connections over dinner is a great way to get to know more people.
--  If you need grocery items, there is a BILA supermarket at the Prague train station across the park from Auto Klub.
+-  If you need grocery items, there is an Albert supermarket on Ondříčkova 39, 150m west of the venue.

 Where should I sit?
 ~~~~~~~~~~~~~~~~~~~

--  The Auto Klub will have round tables next to the main stage
+-  The Congress Hall has round tables next to the main stage
    and rows of seats behind them.
 There will also be seats in the mezzanine level.
 -  There are no reserved seats; feel free to sit anywhere.
 -  If you can, show up early to the conference each morning to grab a